Codeleafly/fswin32/README.md

-# fswin32: Windows File System Utilities for Node.js
+# fswin32: The Ultimate Node.js Module for Windows File System Access

-**fswin32** is a robust and powerful Node.js module designed for comprehensive interaction with the Windows file system.
-It leverages both native Node.js `fs` methods and reliable PowerShell commands to provide detailed information about drives, files, and folders, ensuring high accuracy and reliability.
+**fswin32** is a robust and powerful Node.js module designed to provide comprehensive and detailed information about the Windows file system.
+It offers a fast, asynchronous, and user-friendly way to interact with drives, files, and folders, with built-in fallbacks to PowerShell for deeper system-level details.
+This module is optimized for performance, minimizing costly PowerShell calls while providing rich data when needed.

 ---

-### Installation
+## 🚀 Installation

-To get started, simply install the module using npm:
+To use `fswin32` in your project, install it via npm.

 ```bash
 npm install fswin32